-To study the LF of LAEs, we need to model the selection function of the MUDF, i.e., the probability of detecting a LAE with a given luminosity and redshift in our datacube.
-To this end, we inject mock sources into the datacube and test their detectability using the same procedure described above.
-To better represent the morphological properties of LAEs, we inject observed LAEs \citep[see][]{Herenz2019, Fossati2021}.
-Specifically, we select $11$ LAEs with $ISN>25$ in the MUDF dataset, spanning the redshift range $3 < z < 5$ that is representative of the entire LAE population.
-For each selected source we extract a subcube of $25$x$25$ spatial pixels and $17$ spectral pixels ($21.25~\AA$) and we normalize the data to the total flux.
-These bright sources, which act as non-parametric LAE templates, are then rescaled to a desired interval of fluxes and randomly selected and placed in the datacube.
-Due to their high ISN, the impact of noise in the subcubes is negligible, even when rescaled to high flux levels.
+To study the LF of LAEs, we needed to model the selection function of the MUDF, i.e. the probability of detecting a LAE with a given luminosity and redshift in our datacube.
+To this end, we injected mock sources into the datacube and tested their detectability using the same procedure described above.
+To better represent the morphological properties of LAEs, we injected observed LAEs \citep[see][]{Herenz2019, Fossati2021}.
+Specifically, we selected $11$ LAEs with $ISN>25$ in the MUDF dataset, spanning the redshift range $3 < z < 5$ that is representative of the entire LAE population.
+For each selected source we extracted a sub-cube of $25$x$25$ spatial pixels and $17$ spectral pixels ($21.25~\AA$) and normalized the data to the total flux.
+We used these bright sources as non-parametric and nearly noise-free LAE templates.
+They were then randomly selected and injected in the real datacube after being rescaled to a random flux value.
+This approach is the best method for simulating observed LAEs across the full range of fluxes that can be observed in MUSE datacubes.
+Due to the high $ISN$, the impact of the residual noise in the sub-cubes used as LAE models is negligible, even when rescaled to high flux levels.

-Next, we compute the recovery fraction of the injected sources in bins of redshift and flux.
+Next, we computed the recovery fraction of the injected sources in bins of redshift and flux.
 Converting these fluxes into luminosities for each redshift bin yields the final selection function, which is modulated primarily by the MUSE sensitivity and the impact of bright sky emission lines.
-Since the MUDF exposure map decreases quasi-radially from the central deep region (up to $120$~hr) toward the edges ($\lesssim 10$~hr), we incorporate this spatial dependence into the selection function.
-During the injection process, we track the exposure time at the position of each mock source.
-In the subsequent analysis, we compute distinct selection functions corresponding to each depth-defined region.
+Since the MUDF exposure map decreases quasi-radially from the central deep region (up to $120$~hr) towards the edges ($\lesssim 10$~hr), we incorporated this spatial dependence into the selection function.
+During the injection process, we tracked the exposure time at the position of each mock source.
+In the subsequent analysis, we computed distinct selection functions corresponding to each depth-defined region.